Attorney Referral Marketing Technique: Add Partners with DMs

 Best of all, the ROI of referrals exceeds that of all your other marketing investments, for small dollars are all that is needed to fund an effective referral-generating program.

-In this series, we outline the 7 steps we use to generate more referrals for lawyers.
+In this article, we outline for you the 7 steps we use to generate more lawyer-to-lawyer and other professional referrals.
 You can readily use these steps yourself or with your team.

 Begin by analyzing your current referral flow and efforts.
 How many are you receiving and what are you doing to obtain them?